soundpress/RulesOfNYC/docs/c30/index.rst

 *§ 1-13 Amendments to Complaints.* ::

-A complaint may be amended as of right at any time before the referral of the complaint to the Office of Administrative Trials and Hearings (hereinafter OATH) pursuant to 47 RCNY § 1-71.
-Subsequent to the referral of a complaint to OATH a complaint may be amended by application to the presiding Administrative Law Judge.
+(a) General.
+A complaint may be amended as of right at any time before the referral of the complaint to OATH.
+While a case is pending before OATH, amendments must be made in accordance with OATH rules.
+An amended complaint supersedes all prior complaints.
+Amending a complaint does not necessitate a reevaluation of the initial probable cause determination.

+(b) Statute of limitations.
+With respect to respondents named in the original complaint, the date of filing an amended complaint relates back to the date the original complaint was filed.
+With respect to respondents named for the first time in an amended complaint, the statute of limitations must be assessed in accordance with the relation-back doctrine under New York law.

+(c) Additions or substitutions of the Commission.
+The Law Enforcement Bureau may amend a complaint to add the Commission to a complaint or substitute the Commission for a complainant at any time after a complaint has been filed but before a final determination on the complaint has been made.